mono/website/docs/gui/winforms/index.md

 System.Windows.Forms (aka Managed.Windows.Forms, MWF, Winforms) is one of the many [GUI Toolkits](/docs/gui/gui-toolkits/) for use with Mono and is compatible with Microsoft's System.Windows.Forms.
 Support for Winforms 1.1 and 2.0 has been completed, and is now in a maintenance/bug fixing state.

 System.Windows.Forms in Mono is implemented using System.Drawing.
 All controls are natively drawn through [System.Drawing](/docs/gui/drawing/).
 System.Windows.Forms implements its own driver interface to communicate with the host OS windowing system.
-Currently, we have drivers for X11, Win32, and OSX.
+Currently, we have drivers for X11, Win32, and macOS.
 These drivers translate the native window messages into WndProc compatible messages, to provide as much compatibility with native .Net as possible.

 In terms of integrating visually with the desktop, we currently ship with a classic Win32 theme.